 Yes, VendorRisk is only available as a web-based hosted application developed, maintained and hosted by us.
 It cannot be installed within your company's internal network.

-Beginning in 2014, we began annual engagements with the NCC Group, a well-known security research firm, to perform code reviews of the VendorRisk application.
+We conduct annual penetration tests.
 We also utilize the Trust Guard daily web site scan to alert us to potential security concerns.
 The results from the latest scan are available at the bottom-right of the page.

 Yes, all requests to your VendorRisk site require SSL to prevent eavesdropping and tampering.
 All emails sent through VendorRisk use TLS encryption.

 Passwords are encrypted in the database and never sent over email.
-Neither VendorRisk personnel nor the datacenter's employees can see user passwords.
+VendorRisk personnel cannot see user passwords.

 By default, passwords must be at least 6 characters long.
 However, your site admin can implement the following:

 Yes, after 10 unsuccessful login attempts, the user is locked out and cannot login until either your site administrator or VendorRisk personnel un-locks their account.

 Yes, all files moved to Amazon's servers are marked as private and can only be accessed by logging into your VendorRisk site first.
 Documents are encrypted "at rest" at Amazon.
 They are only decrypted when transferred to VendorRisk and displayed or downloaded to the user's computer.